 Make sure you make time for you!

-The photo on the left is Cassie on holiday in 2016 after she had vowed to lose weight before going away.
+The photo on the left is Cassie on holiday after she had vowed to lose weight before going away.
 Back then, she hadn’t.

 That’s when she decided to look after herself and join the 28 Day Weight Loss Challenge.